Atlanta Hip Hop

 Atlanta Hip Hop Artists

 Not only Atlanta’s top all-time artists, but the number of hits that Outkast released throughout the course of their career has placed them in the conservation as one of the greatest in music’s history.
 Classic after classic, Outkast never missed with any of their 5 album releases, releasing songs that expanded well beyond the popularity of hip-hop fans.

 2. Gucci Mane

 One of rap’s most influential rappers, Future emerged onto the scene during the start of the 2010s.
 While beginning under Rocko’s A1 imprint, Future’s journey in music dates back years ago as a member of the Dungeon Family, through his cousin Rico Wade.
-Fast forwarding, Future has been on a nonstop rise music, possibly becoming one of the world’s largest pop stars, ever since he hit the scene with the Dirty Spite mixtape.
+Fast forwarding into the present day, Future has been on a nonstop rise music, possibly becoming one of the world’s largest pop stars, ever since he hit the scene with the Dirty Spite mixtape.

-Former radio personality became the early 2000s number one rapper in the game, following his release of Back For the First Time.
-Number one records like “What’s Your Fantasy,” “Area Codes,” “Rollout,” “Move Bitch,” “Stand Up,” “Get Back,” and many more had Ludacris constantly on radio spins and in the clubs during the 2000s.
+Former radio personality became one of the 2000s number one rappers in the business, beginning with the release of Back For the First Time.
+Number one records like “What’s Your Fantasy,” “Area Codes,” “Rollout,” “Move B****,” “Stand Up,” “Get Back,” and many more had Ludacris constantly on the television, radio spins, and in the clubs.